A divorce can only happen for one of the 5 facts.

 Divorce can be a terribly difficult time for a couple/their children.
-Here, family solicitor Nicola Gibbs gives a simple overview of the legal process of a divorce.
+Here, we give you a simple overview of the legal process of a divorce.

 The process for separation is very personal to each individual.
 But, one constant for all is the court process for the divorce